blampe/indently/README.md

 Indently
 ========

-A tool to apply consistent indentation to your Python code.
+A tool to apply consistent indentation and formatting to your Python code.

-This is still very much a work in progress.
+This is still **very much** a work in progress.
+In addition to being full of hacks, the source might look weird because the tool is used to format itself.

 Example